Headaches – A Functional Medicine Approach Can Help

 Do you live in Ottawa, and are you seeking help with your headaches?

 Well, you are in the right place!

-Today I am going to outline the seven common causes of headaches.
+Today I am going to outline the seven causes of headaches.

 Dehydration or lack of enough water intake is one of the most typical reasons people develop headaches.
 Although there is no sure evidence of how much we should drink daily.
 I usually aim for eight 8-ounce glasses of water daily.